flypenguin/hugo-flypenguin-de/content/post/2019/2019-08-31-the-4-ways-of-returning-data-from-an-azure-function.md

 # Method 3 - using context.bindings

 This is basically a variant of method 1.
 Why does it exist?
 No one knows.
-Apparently the context object has a <span class="lang:default decode:true crayon-inline ">.bindings</span>  property, which in turn again has properties which name-match the defined out bindings.
-So this is another possibility, and I think the <span class="lang:default decode:true crayon-inline ">return</span>  is unnecessary:
+Apparently the context object has a `.bindings`  property, which in turn again has properties which name-match the defined out bindings.
+So this is another possibility, and I think the `return`  is unnecessary:

 ```
 module.exports = async function(context) {